 🔎.

-The contact owns a 2022 Ford Escape.
+The contact owns a 2020 Ford Escape.
 The contact received notification of NHTSA campaign number: 25v467000 (fuel system, gasoline); however, the part to do the recall repair was not yet available.
-The dealer was not contacted.
+The local dealer was contacted.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not made aware of the issue.
+The manufacturer was made aware of the issue.
 The contact had not experienced a failure.

 See